Were Your Eggs Or Embryos Rendered Nonviable Because Of A Freezer Malfunction?

 The first two lawsuits have been filed against University Hospitals: one by a couple who lost two embryos because of the freezer malfunction, and another by a couple who has been trying to have a baby for eight years.
 With 700 patients and as many as 2,000 potentially affected embryos, it is possible that a class action lawsuit may proceed against UH.

-Crandall & Pera Law is currently representing clients who have sustained injury because of the malfunctioning tank at UH Fertility Clinic.
-We encourage you to contact us if your have stored your eggs or embryos at the facility.
+Crandall & Pera Law is currently representing clients who have sustained injury because of the malfunctioning tank at University Hospitals Fertility Clinic.